NigeWarren/rapture-json/README.md

 # Rapture JSON

+## IMPORTANT NOTICE

+The Rapture JSON module has been migrated into [the main Rapture project](https://github.com/propensive/rapture), along with the other Rapture modules.
+As such, this repository no longer reflects the current version of the code.

+# About

 Rapture JSON is a comprehensive library providing support for working with JSON in Scala.
 Rapture JSON is part of the [Rapture](http://rapture.io/) project.